ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 - Creating a leaderboard.
 - Submitting a time to the leaderboard.
 - Retrieving leaderboard data.
-- Display in world for players to view.
+- Display in the world for players to view.

 ### Create a Leaderboard

 Leaderboards allow you to store data for players that get automatically sorted.
-This is a good way to show players who has the fastest time.
+This is a good way to show players who have the fastest time.
 You want the leaderboard to have the fastest times at the top, so the lower the time the higher the entry on the leaderboard will be.

 1. From the **Window** menu, open the **Global Leaderboards** windows.
 2. Click the **Create New Leaderboard** button.